 We strive to be the kind of family that shares meals--not the kind that "has to" fix nuggets and fries for the kid every night!
 The reality is somewhere in between.
 Many of my multi-week menus indicate adaptations for Nicholas: We prepared meal components separately and served his in separate dishes not touching, while we … Continue reading How to Get a Kid to Like Mushrooms

 Our son Nicholas is in second grade at a great public school!
 Each month, he has to do two science projects at home.
-I really like the way these projects are organized, and although each student is given a paper copy to bring home, I think it's wonderful that the lists of projects are available … Continue reading Lots of Science Projects for Kids!
+I really like the way these projects are organized.
+[UPDATE: When I wrote this, the project ideas were available online.
+They aren't anymore--sorry!--but at least we still have the ideas discussed here!] … Continue reading Science Projects for Kids!

 If you've never played Fluxx, this holiday season is the time to start!
 It's now easier to buy and less expensive than ever before.
 A new edition of Fluxx has just been released in Target stores, and until December 8, 2012, it is on sale for only $4!
 After that, it will be $10, still … Continue reading Fluxx: A Fun Card Game for Everyone!